SereicikasTomas/beat-maker/README.md

 ## Development
 To run the app locally:
 - Clone the repository
-- Install dependencies with `npm i`.
+- Install dependencies with `npm i`
-- Start up parcel and typescript with `npm start`.
+- Start up parcel and typescript with `npm start`
-- *Optional* You can start up parcel without type checking with `npm run serve`.
+- *Optional* You can start up parcel without type checking with `npm run serve`

-To prepare deployment build use `npm run buil`.
+To prepare deployment build use `npm run buil`

-To remove dist folder use `npm run clean`.
+To remove dist folder use `npm run clean`